agdturner/ccg-v3d/README.md

 ## Handedness
 The handedness (the assignment of axes and their directions) has been changed from left-handed to right-handed.
 The choice is somewhat arbitrary.
 Left-handed was originally chosen as it is intuitive considering vertical screens and graphs and zooming in and out in terms of human perception and moving closer and further away.
 Left-handed is perhaps a good choice for navigation, but for physics and geography right-handedness is more common and as this library is more geared for supporting physics and geography, this change has been implemented.

-The reason for right-handedness in physics is to do with rules of thumb which are use to figure out the direction of forces caused by the spin we are in (the Earth, Sun and Milky Way all spin a particular way).
-[Handedness and chirality](https://en.wikipedia.org/wiki/Chirality_(physics)) and the choice of handedness in physics is explained in [this video](https://youtu.be/BoHQtXpWG2Y).
+Right-handed coordinates are more commonly used in much of physics ([chirality](https://en.wikipedia.org/wiki/Chirality_(physics)), [video](https://youtu.be/BoHQtXpWG2Y)).

 ## [origin](https://en.wikipedia.org/wiki/Origin_(mathematics))
-For a lot of physics, it might be sensible to set z=0 at the [centre of mass](https://en.wikipedia.org/wiki/Center_of_mass) (CoM).
-The thing is, there is typically a bigger system within which a system is based and within a system, there are smaller systems that might want to be modelled in relative terms.
-For each system, there can be a different CoM and it may be helpful to shift the origin and reorientate the axes for each.
-Some overall framework is wanted at the largest scale to position each entity relatively.
-What happens on Earth is influenced significantly by the relative positions of the Sun and Moon.
+For a lot of physics, it might be sensible to set z=0 at the [centre of mass](https://en.wikipedia.org/wiki/Center_of_mass) (CoM) or the centre of volume.
+Earth is influenced significantly by the relative positions of the Sun and Moon.
 Earth's orbit is also influenced by the orbits and masses of other solar system objects.
 At another scale, there could be significant effects caused by the position of the [solar system](https://en.wikipedia.org/wiki/Solar_System) in the [galactic plane](https://en.wikipedia.org/wiki/Galactic_plane).

 ## Geography
 [Geographical projections](https://en.wikipedia.org/wiki/List_of_map_projections) are commonly used in geography to represent part or all of the surface of Earth as plan view maps.
 [Equirectangular_projection](https://en.wikipedia.org/wiki/Equirectangular_projection)s have: the Y Axis aligned with lines of [latitude](https://en.wikipedia.org/wiki/Latitude), with zero on the [equator](https://en.wikipedia.org/wiki/Equator), increasing to the [North pole](https://en.wikipedia.org/wiki/North_Pole), and decreasing to the [South pole](https://en.wikipedia.org/wiki/South_Pole); the X Axis aligned with lines of [longitude](https://en.wikipedia.org/wiki/Longitude) with zero at the [prime meridian](https://en.wikipedia.org/wiki/Prime_meridian) and increasing to the [East](https://en.wikipedia.org/wiki/East) and decreasing to the [West](https://en.wikipedia.org/wiki/West); and the Z axis represents height above [sea-level](https://en.wikipedia.org/wiki/Sea_level) or depth below sea-level.
 The choice of the [meridian](https://en.wikipedia.org/wiki/Meridian_(geography)) is arbitrary, and sea-level varies.